Placenta Previa

 If bleeding recurs, the woman is usually readmitted to the hospital and may be kept there until delivery.

-Some experts recommend using corticosteroids to help the fetus's lungs mature when early delivery—usually before about 34 weeks of pregnancy—may become necessary.
+Some experts recommend giving corticosteroids to the mother to help the fetus's lungs mature if early delivery—usually before about 34 weeks of pregnancy—may become necessary.

 If the woman is not having contractions and if bleeding has stopped, doctors may deliver the baby at 36 to 37 weeks of pregnancy.